jenting/longhorn/enhancements/20210525-async-pull-backups.md

 ### Test plan

-With over 1k backup volumes and over 1k historical volume backups under pretty high network latency (700-800ms per operation) from longhorn manager to the remote backup store:
+With over 1k backup volumes and over 1k volume snapshot backups under pretty high network latency (700-800ms per operation) from longhorn manager to the remote backup store:
-1. The user can list backup volumes and list historical volume backups on the Longhorn GUI.
+1. The user can list backup volumes and list volume snapshot backups on the Longhorn GUI.
 2. When the user deletes a backup volume on the Longhorn GUI:
    1. list backup volumes on the Longhorn GUI, the deleted one does not exist immediately.
    2. check the remote backup store, the backup volume will be deleted after a while.
-3. When the user deletes a historical volume backup on the Longhorn GUI:
+3. When the user deletes a volume snapshot backup on the Longhorn GUI:
-   1. list historical volume backups on the Longhorn GUI, the deleted one does not exist immediately.
+   1. list volume snapshot backups on the Longhorn GUI, the deleted one does not exist immediately.
    2. check the remote backup store, the historical backup will be deleted after a while.
-4. When the user deletes a backup volume or deletes a historical volume backup on the remote backup store manually.
+4. When the user deletes a backup volume or deletes a volume snapshot backup on the remote backup store manually.
-   After `backupstore-poll-interval` seconds, list backup volumes or list historical volume backups on the Longhorn GUI, the deleted one does not exist anymore.
+   After `backupstore-poll-interval` seconds, list backup volumes or list volume snapshot backups on the Longhorn GUI, the deleted one does not exist anymore.
 5. Create two cluster (clusterA and clusterB) both points to the same remote backup store.
    1. At cluster A, create a volume and run a recurring backup to the remote backup store.
    2. At cluster B, after `backupstore-poll-interval` seconds, the user can list backup volumes or list volume backups on the Longhorn GUI.